klaftertief-symphony/imagecropper/README.markdown

 2. Enable it by selecting the "Field: Image Cropper", choose Enable from the with-selected menu, then click Apply.

-3. You can now add the "Image Cropper" field to your sections.
+3. You can now add the "Image Cropper" field to your sections with already existing upload fields.

 ## Notes